odoo-dev/odoo/doc/howtos/rdtraining/16_guidelines_pr.rst

     $ git commit

-**Everyone is reading your commit messages!**
+**Everyone reads your commit messages!**

 The commit message is very important, follow the :ref:`Developer guidelines <reference/guidelines/git>`.

-Push your new branch to your developement repository:
+Push your new branch to your development repository:

 .. code-block:: console

     $ git push -u master-my_first_branch-xyz

-.. warning:: NEVER use `git push --force` (or `git push -f`) in a branch that does not belong to you
+.. warning:: NEVER use `git push --force` (or `git push -f`) with a branch that does not belong to you
-             nor in a stable branch.
+             or in a stable branch.
 Never, never, never!

-.. tip:: Remember that you can use `git status` at any step to know the current status of your branch
+.. tip:: Remember that you can use `git status` at any point to check the current status of your branch
-.. tip:: You can create git alias to shorten some of theses commands.
-Ask your colleagues around you
+.. tip:: You can create git aliases to shorten some of these commands.
+Ask your colleagues
          if they use git aliases and get inspired by their work.

 Create your first PR
 --------------------

-After pushing your branch to your development repository, the output will look like this:
+After pushing your branch to your development repository you will see an output similar to:

 .. code-block:: console